bigsmoke/sapienshabitat/pages/tree-nurse-nils/page.md

 <caption>The growing conditions between Ponte de Pedro and upstate New York differ markedly, which is precisely the point of why small-scale, biome-specific tree nurseries are so important.</caption>
 </table>

+As a total chestnut fanatic, Akiva has the remarkable luck of living at the same road as somebody who has spent 40+ years selecting chestnut variates from around the world for blight and cold resistance.

+When, later this month (March, 2018), we will be clearing the charred (but already regenerating) _Eucalyptus_ trees from their hill, there will be plenty of space to experiment with and select for which varieties of chestnut, oak, walnut, hazelnut, and almond will do best in a dry, warm environment.
+And last, but not least, there will be tons of delicious-smelling _Eucalyptus_ wood chips with which the nursery's bed can be made so much looser and softer.